Abstract Thinking vs Concrete Thinking

-There are people who think this way and there are people who think that way.
+Abstract thinking and concrete thinking are two variations of thinking, where a number of differences can be identified between them.
+Simply while some people think in a particular way, others think in a different way.
 These differences and variations in thinking styles are all natural and God-gifted.
-One can, however, change the way they think, can even change their beliefs at one point if some other thinking has completely taken over and convinced the former thinking style.
-In any case, we all are born and bred with a certain mind-set which leads us to become either of the concrete thinkers or abstract thinkers.
-Both of those terms are different from each other and show how different people have a different view of looking at things and perceiving them according to their own thinking skills and analytical abilities.
-Though it is very evident that each one of us can be differentiated and categorized by the way they look at things and depict the meaning out of them, yet there are situations where you can’t really say what a concrete thinker might be thinking in contrast with that of an abstract thinker.
-To know about both these concepts deeply and in a better way let’s consider them individually and then see what is the actual difference.
+One can, however, change the way they think.
+They can even change their beliefs at one point if some other thinking has completely taken over and convinced the former manner of thinking.
+In any case, we all are born and bred with a certain mindset which leads us to become either of the concrete thinkers or abstract thinkers.
+Both terms are different from each other and show how different people have a specific view of looking at things and perceiving them according to their thinking skills and analytical abilities.
+It is evident that every one of us can be differentiated and categorized, based on how we look at things and depict the meaning out of them.
+There are situations where one cannot really say what a concrete thinker might be thinking in contrast to that of an abstract thinker.
+It is vital to elucidate the terms separately and identify the differences, to gain a deeper understanding of both concepts in a proper manner.